The goal is not to outrun the future. The goal is to stay capable inside it.

 Once Per Month

 - Look at your direction.
-Is it still honest.
-Does it still fit the life you are building.
+Is it still honest?

 - Retire one commitment, subscription, or task that no longer serves that direction.

 This rhythm is not flashy.
-It is repeatable.
+However, it is repeatable.
 That is what makes capability grow.

 How To Audit Your Personal Capability Stack